gromacs/gromacs/docs/reference-manual/special/pulling.rst

 vector from group 5 to 9.
 The dihedral angle takes values in the interval (-180, 180] deg and has periodic boundaries.

+.. _transformationcoord:

 The transformation pull coordinate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The transformation pull coordinate is a "meta" pull coordinate type that can transform one or more other pull coordinates using an arbitrary mathematical expression.
-This is a powerful tool for generating complex reaction coordinates like a contact coordinate using a non-linear transformation of a distance, a sum of contacts or arbitrary (non-)linear combinations of two or more pull coordinates.
+The transformation pull coordinate is a "meta" pull coordinate that can be used to define more complex collective variables.
+It can transform one or more other pull coordinates using an arbitrary mathematical expression.
+This is a powerful tool for generating complex collective variables.
 A simple example is a contact coordinate using a non-linear transformation of a distance.
 More complex examples are a (non-)linear combination of two or more pull coordinates or a sum of contacts.